velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 “You have only to ask.”
 I rise from my perch on the low card-table.
 “I’ve also tea aplenty should you desire any.”

-“Oh.
-That sounds good.”
-Her voice is sleepy, but she’s stuttering less.
+“Oh!
+Thank you!”
+Her voice is sleepy and weak, but she’s stuttering less.
 An encouraging sign.
 “D’you have any black saddleroot?”

-“I most certainly do, it’s my favorite.
+“I most certainly do, it’s my favorite tea.
+And I have the *good* kind, not that brittle, sour hydroponic garbage the herbalists carry.
+One of the other viziers and I import it from *Sacred Blossom;* they grow it the old fashioned way there, or so ’tis said.
 Would you care for sugar?”

-She smiles.
-“Two cubes, if that’s okay?
-It’s my favorite too.”
+She looks up at me, a fragile smile on her dry, wounded lips.
+“Two cubes, if that’s okay?”
+More quietly, she adds, “It’s… it’s my favorite too.”

 “I’ll heat some water right up.”
 I open up the wall compartment that so artfully conceals the tap and glassware from view, and press the switch at the base of my galvanic boiler.
-Any courtier would be appalled by the flagrant disrespect for tradition and ritual, particularly in front of a guest, but from her I suspect I need not fear any judgment for my uncultured, heathen ways.
+Any old-money courtier would be appalled by the flagrant disrespect for tradition and ritual, particularly in front of a guest, but from my present company I doubt I need fear judgment for my uncultured, heathen ways.

 A lamp lights up inside the boiler and it starts hissing as it fills with bubbling water.
 I fill a cup at the tap and walk back to Lishuen, who sits up and takes it eagerly.
 I watch in silence as she downs nearly the entire cup in one go.

 “When was the last time they gave you any water?”
 I ask softly.

 She stares at the cup in her hands for a long moment before answering.
-“I don’t… I don’t know.
-I don’t even know how long—” She stops abruptly and looks up at me.
+“I don’t… I don’t know, I— I don’t even know how long—” She stops abruptly and looks up at me, eyes wide.
 “H-how long was I imprisoned?” she blurts out.
 “You must know.”

-“I don’t, but I can check.
+“I don’t,” I reply apologetically, “but I can check.
 Would you like that?”

 She nods.
 I stand again, wincing at the jolt of pain that courses through my thighs as I do, and make my way over to my desk.
 I unclip my necklace and set the amulet into a slot on the teletype.
 The elegant brass-and-wood machine comes smoothly to life, lights spreading across its base and illuminating the keys from beneath.
 New Script runes glow beneath my fingers, and the print-head chatters to life.
 Out of habit, I reach out to tighten the feed cable at its base as the roll of control tape starts to turn, lines of text scrolling past.
-Most of it is an inscrutable, intimate litany meant for _tian bèi_ versed in the arcane lore of machine spirits, but finally it prints three familiar lines and ceases to move.
+Most of it is an inscrutable, intimate litany meant for _tian bèi_ versed in the arcane lore of machine spirits, but finally it prints a sequence of familiar lines and ceases to move.

 % set align center